rest-nvim/rest.nvim/README.md

     (default opens top|left on horizontal|vertical split)
 - `skip_ssl_verification` passes the `-k` flag to cURL in order to skip SSL verification, useful when using unknown certificates
+- `encode_url` flag to encode the URL before making request
 - `highlight` allows to enable and configure the highlighting of the selected request when send,
 - `jump_to_request` moves the cursor to the selected request line when send,
 - `env_file` specifies file name that consist environment variables (default: .env)